 Founded in 1382 as a fortress town Herceg Novi has been ruled over the centuries by the Ottoman Empire, Spain and Venice, as well as more recently by Russia, France and Austria.
-The result is a divurgent blend of architectural styles including everything from a neo-classical clock tower in the old town erected by the Austrians in the 1900's to the Kanli Kula (Blood tower) a 15th century amphitheatre built by the Turks now used as a summer stage.
+The result is a divergent blend of architectural styles including everything from a neo-classical clock tower in the old town erected by the Austrians in the 1900's to the Kanli Kula (Blood tower) a 15th-century amphitheatre built by the Turks, now used as a summer stage.

 The town is easily explorable on foot, though due to being built on steep slopes be prepared for a few steep paths and steps along the way.
 The Old Town is well worth a visit containing several intriguing places of interest.

 The local inhabitants are aware that absolutely breathtaking views of Herceg Novi can be afforded from the viewpoint of Mount Orjen.
 As well as a stunning way to see the whole of Montenegro, the mountain is a site of many herbal remedies and beneficial plants and mushrooms, making it a highly spiritual location that is walked by healers and holistic therapists to gather their wares.

 Three other highlights well worth a visit nearby are the Blue Cave, the small village of Rose and Mirišta, a small cove on the Lustica Penisula.

-The Blue Cave is one of the most attractive caves situated on the Lustica penisula around 5-7 nautical miles from Herceg Novi.
+The Blue Cave is one of the most attractive caves situated on the Lustica peninsula around 5-7 nautical miles from Herceg Novi.
 It has two holes, 9 metres high and 4 metres deep.
 It gets its name from the deep blue colour created by the suns reflection on the sea's surface inside the cave.
 Small to medium sized craft are able to enter the cave.

-Visit the Blue Cave by boat situated on the Lustica Penisula, 6 nautical miles from Herceg Novi
+- Visit the Blue Cave by boat situated on the Lustica Penisula, 6 nautical miles from Herceg Novi

-Visit the nearby island of Mamula 3.4 nautical miles from Herceg Novi
+- Visit the nearby island of Mamula 3.4 nautical miles from Herceg Novi

-Spend a day visiting the many fortresses nearby
+- Spend a day visiting the many fortresses nearby

-Visit the City Park - situated in the centre of town with over 80 plant varieties.
+- Visit the City Park - situated in the centre of town with over 80 plant varieties.